 To meet the principal objective, several parameters (subordinate objectives) have been formulated which must be fulfilled.
-These parameters are identified in the following subsection with their characteristics and influence on the Treatment Train selection briefly discussed.
+These parameters are identified in the subsequent subsections with their influence on the Treatment Train selection and their characteristics briefly discussed.

 9.2.2.1 Simplicity of Operations and Maintenance